 - See why less is more when using these tools so you don’t end up sounding like a robot!

-The material we will cover in this class will be applicable for any DAW you use.
+The material we will cover in EQ and Compression 101 will be applicable for any DAW you use.
 Even though the individual editing programs may be a little different, EQs and Compressors all function, for the most part, in the same way.
 All DAWs come with some type of EQ and Compression.
 There are MANY EQ and Compression plug-ins on the market today that you can purchase and use with your particular DAW.

 For the purpose of this class, we will use Audacity to model how EQs and Compressors work, but the information will still be applicable for any DAW you use (Twisted Wave, Adobe Audition, ProTools, etc.)